vonkanehoffen/wix-style-react/docs/usage/MOBILE_WEB_GUIDELINES.md

 - Use react-responsive's Context to manually prepare the viewport measurements for the initial render.

 > Why?
-Why?
 It allows passing the `value` prop through the responsive components thereby matching the server-rendered markup before the hydration process.

 ```jsx
 import React from 'react';